-Witt's faculty appointment is as associate professor in the Library and he has been head of the International and Area Studies Library since 2011.
-In the library, he is currently the subject specialist for Japanese Studies.
+Dr. Steve Witt has been the Director of the Center for Global Studies (CGS) at the University of Illinois since 2015.
+In 2018, the Center was designated a US Department of Education National Resource Center for the 5th consecutive time.
+Witt is an associate professor and has been head of the International and Area Studies Library since 2011.
+In the library, he is the subject specialist librarian for Global Studies and Japanese Studies.
 Witt is also editor of IFLA Journal, the flagship journal of the International Federation of Library Associations and Institutions.

 My research focuses on the trajectory and impacts of international developments in library and information science, placing global trends in librarianship and knowledge production in the context of wider social and technological developments.